 This shot is from the Gant Challenge race in Chicago’s Lincoln Park back in 1984.
 The bike pictured is the first Team (pink) Stumpjumper ever built.
 It was custom made for me by Jim Merz with Tange tubing and raced with 26×1.75” tires.
 When I joined Specialized/Team Stumpjumper, the bikes […]

 I have an older Santa Cruz Heckler and continue to be a fan simple, single pivot designs.
 The Heckler is also my only non-steel bike.
-So I was pretty stoked to see the TwoStroke by Matter Cycles--an all-steel single pivot long-travel 27.5er.
-This is owner/builder Collin Schaafsma’s personal working prototype, freshly painted for the show!
-More pics after the jump!
+So I was pretty stoked to see the TwoStroke by Matter Cycles–an all-steel single pivot long-travel 27.5er.
+This is owner/builder Collin Schaafsma’s personal working prototype, […]

 Check out this killer orange Rock Lobster that was just featured on The Radavist.
 Campy drivetrain plus Paul stopping power plus Ritchey stuff.
 Dig it.

 Lov bikes have some of the coolest paint jobs out there right now.
 These wild carbon creations are hand made in Eagle, Colorado.
 Be sure to read this new interview with Nate Picklo of lov bikes over at Bike Rumor.
 Can’t wait to see these in person at NAHBS in just two […]

 What happens when Paul Sadoff and Bruce Gordon collaborate?
 Full story at BikeRumor, and we’ll have pics later this month at NAHBS!

 A few days ago I posted about the new Masi Legacy Grand Criterium.
 Well here’s another American-made frame at the same price point with a legendary name and a painted-to-match Enve fork: the LeMond Washoe.
 This is Greg’s first offering since he parted ways with Trek and it looks pretty cool.
 The Reynolds 853 […]